lgmarin/dotnet-clean-architecture/README.md

 The interfaces includes abstractions for operations that will be performed using the Infrastructure layer, such as data access, file system access, networking, and so on.

+View Models are responsible for data abstraction, to only show desired properties through the Domain.

 Dependencies: Domain

 ### Domain